unlock-protocol/unlock/docs/docs/core-protocol/public-lock/README.md

 All locks deployed (version 10 and later) are upgradable by their lock manager, through the Unlock contract.

-Lock managers can also alter the behavior of their locks thru the use of [hooks](./hooks/).
+Lock managers can also alter the behavior of their locks through the use of [hooks](./hooks/).

 ## Changelog